Lampang Airport

 Lampang Airport is in Tambon Phra Bat, Amphoe Mueang Lampang, Lampang province in Northern Thailand.
-During World War II, Lampang Airport became an important station for the Imperial Japanese Army Air Force’s bomber squadrons.
+During World War II, Lampang Airport became an important station for the Imperial Japanese Army Air Force's bomber squadrons.

 History

-On 7 November 1923, Lampang Airport was established, and was listed on an air show on February 1924 for touring the Northern regions of Thailand.
+On 7 November 1923, Lampang Airport was established, and was listed on an air show in February 1924 for touring the Northern regions of Thailand.
 It operated air transportation.

 World War II

 During World War II, it became a part of the Lampang Airfield Complex.

 In March 1940, the US War Department report listed Lampang Airport as a military landing ground.
 The airport was operated and maintained by the Royal Thai Air Force.
 On 7 December 1941, the US Army Air Corps reported Lampang Airport with 2 hangars and a grass runway.
 On 12 December 1941, Lampang Airport was occupied by Imperial Japanese Army troops.
 On 22 March 1942, Lampang Airport was being developed into a heavy bomber airfield.
 In early 1942, Lampang Airport was heavily crowded with IJAAC and RTAF squadrons, totaling 47 aircraft.
-The squadrons led multiple bombing missions at a Nationalist Chinese 93th Division military base in Loi Moei, where 11,000 troops were based.
+The squadrons led multiple bombing missions at a Nationalist Chinese 93rd Division military base in Loi Moei, where 11,000 troops were based.